UnclePedro/Message-Masher/README.md

-# Message Masher - A simple message encrypter and decrypted.
+# Message Masher - A simple message encrypter and decrypter.

 Want to speak in code to your friends?
 My text encrypter has you covered.
 This started off as a project from Codecademy to learn about classes, and it's developed into a React/Typescript webpage to showcase a message encrypter.